designworld-ca/designworld-blog/_posts/2021-09-09-NET_ERR_CERT_INVALID.md

 ## NET::ERR_CERT_INVALID Chrome: what?

-Ever see this after messing around with self signed certificates on your network? uses encryption to protect your information.
-When Google Chrome tried to connect to ###.###.### this time, the website sent back unusual and incorrect credentials.
+# Ever see this after messing around with self signed certificates on your network?

+    > Google Chrome uses encryption to protect your information.
+When Google Chrome tried to connect to ###.###.### this time,
+    > the website sent back unusual and incorrect credentials.
-This may happen when an attacker is trying to pretend to be ###.###.###, or a Wi-Fi sign-in screen has interrupted the connection.
+    > This may happen when an attacker is trying to pretend to be ###.###.###, or a Wi-Fi sign-in screen has interrupted the connection.
-Your information is still secure because Google Chrome stopped the connection before any data was exchanged.
+    > Your information is still secure because Google Chrome stopped the connection before any data was exchanged.
-You can't visit ###.###.### right now because the website sent scrambled credentials that Google Chrome can't process.
+    > You can't visit ###.###.### right now because the website sent scrambled credentials that Google Chrome can't process.
-Network errors and attacks are usually temporary, so this page will probably work later
+    > Network errors and attacks are usually temporary, so this page will probably work later

-*But what if you need to go to the site anyway?
+* But what if you need to go to the site anyway?
 Despite the warnings

 From [here](https://www.noreplied.com/how-to-access-site-with-neterr_cert_invalid-error-in-chrome/)